caiks/WBOT02/README.md

 actor002_model080_Film_Noir_003 cf actor002_model084_Film_Noir_002 - we can see that model 84 has higher alignment in the first fud with 3 on-diagonal slices instead of 4 and fewer off-diagonal, which explains lower multipier.
 The underlyings seem to be in similar places - blobs around the edges (where the entropy would be slightly lower), and the slice representations of the first fud are similar too - dividing into general brightness levels.
 No doubt we have gained by using balanced valency to avoid 'duplicating' the model.
 Consider smaller underlying substrates, edge detection and fourier.

 The paths are too short to see features

-shading of model 86 is much better than model 81

 ###### 2-level models